philadams-zz/to-not-do/code.md

 - take http://tholman.com/giflinks/ and build a chrome plugin (or something) that basically does an I'm feeling lucky gifsearch for all link text on all pages. evar.
+- chrome plugin that, if feature doesn't already exist, lists all keyboard shortcuts for that website when you type "?".
 - rss feed generator for http://www.nngroup.com/articles/ (and others that don't have one)
 - track people presence in a venue with phone or router using probe requests...